NVIDIA/gdrcopy/README.md

 functions return aligned addresses.
 Users are responsible for proper alignment of addresses passed to the library.

-Normally, pinning the same GPU address multiple times consumes the same amount of BAR1 space as doing it for the first time on that address because of the BAR1 address reuse.
-However, GPU driver has a bug that prevents address reuse when pinning larger than a certain size (depending on platforms and GPU types).
-The fix will be in the next release of GPU driver v460, v470, and newer.
-Note that driver v465 will not get this fix.
+In some GPU driver versions, pinning the same GPU address multiple times consume additional BAR1 space.
+This is because the space is not properly reused.
+If you encounter this issue, we suggest that you try the latest version of NVIDIA GPU driver.

 On POWER9 where CPU and GPU are connected via NVLink, CUDA9.2 and GPU Driver v396.37 are the minimum requirements in order to achieve the full performance.